elcarimay/OPIC/Industry/산업_3combo.md

 ## Q6)
 __What do people do to prepare for a job?
 Do they go to school?__
 ```
-What do I for my career? well... people do many different things like exercising, taking online classes and learn english
+What do I do for my career?
+Well, people do many different things — like exercising, taking online classes, or studying English.

-In my case, I study english very hard.
-Because it's necessary for my work.
-Actually, I have to work on my language skills.
+In my case, I’ve been studying English very hard because it’s essential for my work.
-Because my clients are in overseas, so engligh is very important for my job.
-Also, I can get promoted with a great english test score.
+Since many of my clients are overseas, English is a key part of my job.
+Also, if I get a high score on an English test, it can help me get promoted at work.

-So far, I have been taking in-house training at work.
-It's not easy but I think it's worth it.
+So far, I’ve been taking in-house training provided by my company.
+It’s not easy, but I really think it’s worth it.

-And these are what I do in my career.
+So yeah, these are the things I’ve been doing to improve my career.
 ```
 ## Technology Key Word
 You can think of 흔히 생각하는